lohitya/lohitya/README.md

 # 👋 Hi, I'm Lohi

-Recently completed my Master of Business with a focus on Data Analytics
+Recently completed my Master of Business
 📊 Aspiring Data Analyst | 💻 Passionate about transforming raw data into actionable insights
 📍 Based in New Zealand | Open to full-time opportunities in data, analytics, or reporting